 Our Framework.

-• Teaching literature with awareness of how authors write in conversation with their time, place, and community.
+• Teaching literature with awareness of how authors engage with their communities across time and space

-• Assessing students in ways that both validate identity and strengthen advanced literacy skills.
+• Assessing in ways that validate identity and build advanced literacies.

 The CIE Framework.